Smithtown Library starts down road to recovery, bringing back flood-damaged basement

 Oak that once wrapped around more than a dozen structural pillars has been removed and discarded.

-All walls and nonessential structures were also taken down, including the learning lab, historical reading room, bathroom walls, and Caulfield’s office, which took the brunt of the initial flooding and collapsed.
+All walls and nonessential structures also were taken down, including the learning lab, historical reading room, bathroom walls and Caulfield’s office, which took the brunt of the initial flooding and collapsed.

 A concrete wall that holds electrical panels, as well as the concrete walls that separated the community room from the main area, are the only walls standing.

-Lusak said that the library will be reopened soon after it regains electricity, but the basement will remain closed until it is renovated.
+Lusak said the library will be reopened soon after it regains electricity, but the basement will remain closed until it is renovated.

 "Some of them date back to the 1600s, but more than that, they're people's lives," she said.
 "They're people's stories, they're people's histories.
 It's the town's history, it's the library's history."